pagkly/Zed/Investopedia3/What's the Fortune 100.md

 What's the Fortune 100?
 ## What Is the Fortune 100?

 The Fortune 100 is a list of the top 100 companies in the United States.
 It is a subset of the Fortune 500, a list of the 500 largest U.S. public and privately held companies published by Fortune magazine.
 Fortune creates the list by ranking public and private companies that report annual revenue figures to a government agency.
-The ranking is based on total revenues for the company's corresponding [fiscal year](https://www.investopedia.com/terms/f/fiscalyear.asp).
+The ranking is based on total revenues for the company's corresponding [[fiscal year]](https://www.investopedia.com/terms/f/fiscalyear.asp).

 ### Key Takeaways